All About Ah-Long: Reception

-Wong Kwan-yuen, who played Porky in the film, was really ten years old.
-Wong was born in 1978 and the film was launched in 1988.
+Wong Kwan-yuen, who played Porky in the film, was ten years old at the time of the film's release.
 The film is also frequently cited as one of the milestones in Sylvia Chang's career.

 Awards and nominations

 The movie was nominated for nine Hong Kong Film Awards, but the film only managed to win the Best Actor award, for Chow Yun-fat, who was also nominated in the same category for God of Gamblers.